Skip to article frontmatterSkip to article content

 max latitude=acos(sin(θ)cos(φ))\text{max latitude} = acos(|sin(θ) * cos(φ)|)

-For the purpose of this example, we will use pyproj geodesic to determine the bearing based on a great circle arc, but consult previous sections if you want to determine bearing mathetically based on the unit sphere instead of the ellipsoid.
+For the purpose of this example, we will use pyproj geodesic to determine the bearing based on a great circle arc, but consult previous sections if you want to determine the bearing mathetically based on the unit sphere instead of the ellipsoid.

 def clairaut_formula_max(start_point=None, end_point=None):